spacetx/starfish/docs/source/roadmap.md

 - [ ] CC-by licensing
 - [ ] Documented upload procedures to s3

-## What we can build later: Post-MVP work
+## Candidate features for 0.2.0+

+There are many other features that are good candidates for future releases.
+We discuss these features, and why we believe they can be built after release 0.1.0.

 ### Hardware- and Acquisition-related corrections
 Data generators understand their hardware, chemistry, and samples much better than we do.
 For now, it's difficult for the Starfish team to solve image pre-processing problems that are specific to the signal acquisition challenges each data generator faces.
 Furthermore, proper image pre-processing is critical to the success of the downstream pipeline components that we're building in the roadmap defined above.
 Instead of relying on data generators to provide us with image-pre-processing pipeline component implementations, we're requesting that data generators pre-process their images before uploading.
 This will accelerate progress towards the project's goal of comparing the results from all the methods using standard file formats, and scalable, reproducible image processing workflows.
 There are three categories of pre-processing that we ask data generators to apply: